buildpacks/spec/platform.md

 OR by executing `/cnb/lifecycle/creator`.

 #### Rebase
-Run image rebasing allows for fast stack updates for already-exported OCI images without require a rebuild.
+Run image rebasing allows for fast stack updates for already-exported OCI images without requiring a rebuild.
 A rebase requires minimal data transfer when those images are stored on a Docker registry.
 When a new stack version with the same stack ID is available, the app layers and launch layers SHOULD be rebased on the new run image by updating the image's configuration to point at the new run image.

-To rebase an app image A platform MUST execute the `/cnb/lifecycle/rebaser` OR perform an equivalent operation.
+To rebase an app image a platform MUST execute the `/cnb/lifecycle/rebaser` OR perform an equivalent operation.

 #### Launch
 `/cnb/lifecycle/launcher` is responsible for launching user and buildpack provided processes in the correct execution environment.